orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-12-31]] ; - Yearly excerpt of thoughts*

 Unprocessed
-- [ ] Some of the notebooks from 2023
+- [ ] Some of the notebooks from 2023, Streams 2023
 - [ ] Rendering Engine ->, work backward.

 ---